LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/agent-experience.md

 ---

 {: .important}
-No bot or Knowledge Base article recommendations are made when the consumer’s message is 3 words or fewer, or when the consumer’s message is non-intentful (e.g., a greeting or other phrase like, “Are you still there” or “Give me a minute,” and so on).<br><br>All recommendations that are made based on consumer utterances are cached for 3 hours.
+No bot or answer recommendations are made when the consumer’s message is 3 words or fewer, or when the consumer’s message is non-intentful (e.g., a greeting or other phrase like, “Are you still there” or “Give me a minute,” and so on).<br><br>All recommendations that are made based on consumer utterances are cached for 3 hours.
 Keep this in mind as you update your bots and knowledge bases.
 If things look stale during testing, try using a slightly different utterance.

 **Tip:** To train your agents, you can start by enabling recommendations for a single skill.